CurtisNewbie/file-server/README.md

 ## Task Scheduling

-Task scheduling in this app is backed by `Quartz` and `distributed-task-module`.
+Task scheduling in this app is supported by `Quartz` and `distributed-task-module`.
 A task implementation bean is already written for this application, you may create a record in table `task` as follows to use it:

 The task implementation bean: